-Dannis and Lewis an attorney who represents people from the neighborhood, have been friends for over fifty years and grew up together in West Oakland in the late forties and early fifties.
+Dennis and Lewis, an attorney who represents people from the neighborhood, have been friends for over fifty years and grew up together in West Oakland in the late forties and early fifties.

 At the beginning of African American immigration to the north, the people were hungry.
-They came north, families in tact with high standards and an ambitious work ethic.
-They were fleeing to escape being murdered and terrorised.
+They came north, families intact, with high standards, and an ambitious work ethic.
+They were fleeing to escape being murdered and terrorized.
 They fled Jim Crow only to experience James Crow.
-As a result African American people looked inward for their strength and like in Chinatown, Little Italy and Germantown, isolation bred industry.
-Seventh Street was a booming lively place just full of servicemen and bankers and doctors, lawyers and railroad workers, hipyard workers and musicians, drug addicts and pimps and prostitutes and loan sharks.
+As a result, African American people looked inward for their strength and like in Chinatown, Little Italy and Germantown, isolation bred industry.
+Seventh Street was a booming lively place just full of servicemen and bankers and doctors, lawyers and railroad workers, shipyard workers and musicians, drug addicts and pimps and prostitutes, and loan sharks.
 There was nothing new there.

 “It had everything the gays and everything they were more flamboyant than they are now and everybody was there and they worked together they made their money together the servicemen were there and they wanted to have a good time and so you had that going on and then you had Slim Jenkins everybody know about Slim Jenkins,” Williams said.

 Seventh Street was like Superman, it had two lives.
 By day it was a thriving beehive of commerce.
 There were markets, cleaners, restaurants, hotels, gyms, barbershops, insurance agencies, banks, cleaners, liquor stores, furniture stores, pharmacies, everything you needed to support a thriving upwardly mobile community and all this was owned by African Americans.